 The way you communicate with the people who don’t fill their sheets regularly or correctly is important as well.
 Some employers are happy to penalize the employees.
 Others, on the other hand, use less harsh methods.

 It is important to remember that most employees don’t skip their obligations out of malice.
 Moreover, it is more probable that they simply forgot or didn’t understand the details of the employee monitoring system.

 Ultimately, deciding your approach is up to you.
 We recommend assuming forgetfulness and offering help and reminders at first.
 Think about penalties only when you are sure someone is slacking on purpose.

-25. Adjust Billing Rates
+19. Adjust Billing Rates

 As we have previously mentioned, the line between billable and non billable hours can be extremely thin.
 That is to say, you should regularly keep tabs on your clients as well.

 Unfortunately, you will almost certainly meet difficult clients while running your business.